|Blake and group from out east.

 docents.
 A fancy word for tour guides I

-Leon and Martha directly below.
+think.
+Leon and Martha on left, patio

 |View from front porch of the Mississippi